cmstead/promise-puppeteer/README.md

     - then supports both onSuccess and onFailure optionally

-Promise Double Factory works both in Node and client-side code, so it integrates seamlessly into all of your test scenarios.
+Promise Puppeteer works both in Node and client-side code, so it integrates seamlessly into all of your test scenarios.
 With its clear, simple API, it is easy to either execute through the entire code stack or perform step-by-step evaluation of promise resolution.

 ## Setup ##

 Setup is as simple as performing an NPM installation and including the library in your test environment:

-`npm install promise-double-factory --save-dev`
+`npm install promise-puppeteer --save-dev`

 The library exists at the following path:

-`project-root/node_modules/promise-double-factory/index.js`
+`project-root/node_modules/promise-puppeteer/index.js`

 That's it!